 3. Medium term business plan: Pursuit of business model evolution and bolstering of relationships with members (subscribers)

 Changes in the business environment

-The coronavirus shock has led to a significant increase in online response needs.
-As a result, inquires have increased, product sales have increased sharply, and the acquisition of new members has also increased.
-Meanwhile, smartphone sales have decreased because it is not necessarily urgent for customers to purchase a new one.
+The coronavirus pandemic has led to a significant increase in online response needs.
+As a result, inquires have increased, product sales have increased sharply, and the acquisition of new members has